MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/ready.md

 # AI Ready – Recommendations for organizations building AI workloads in Azure

-This article provides recommendations for making key design and process decisions for adopting AI workloads at scale.
-It assumes as a prerequisite familiarity with the [Ready](/azure/cloud-adoption-framework/ready/) methodology in the Cloud Adoption Framework and [Azure landing zones](/azure/cloud-adoption-framework/ready/landing-zone/).
+This article outlines the organizational process for building AI workloads in Azure.
+The article provides recommendations for making key design and process decisions for adopting AI workloads at scale.
 It focuses on AI-specific guidance for region selection, resource organization, and networking.

 :::image type="content" source="./images/aiready.svg" alt-text="Diagram showing the AI adoption framework process.
 It highlights AI Ready.
 The process with AI Strategy, AI Plan, AI Ready as sequential steps.
 Then Secure AI, Govern AI, and Manage AI are cyclical processes after AI Ready.
 Undergirding the entire process is Responsible AI." lightbox="./images/aiready.svg" border="false":::

 ## Establish AI reliability

-Select the right region or regions to host your AI models.
-It affects the performance, compliance, cost, and availability of your AI services:
+AI reliability involves selecting appropriate regions to host AI models to ensure consistent performance, compliance, and availability.
+Organizations must address redundancy, failover, and performance optimization to maintain reliable AI services.

 - *Use multiple regions to host AI model endpoints.* For production workloads, host AI endpoints in at least two regions to provide redundancy and ensure high availability.
 Although generative AI models are stateless, hosting them in multiple regions ensures faster failover and recovery during regional failures.
 For Azure OpenAI Service models, you can use [global deployments](/azure/ai-services/openai/how-to/deployment-types#deployment-types).
 These multiregion deployments can automatically and transparently route requests to a region that has enough capacity.
 If you choose a nonglobal deployment, also known as a regional deployment, use [Azure API Management](/azure/api-management/genai-gateway-capabilities#backend-load-balancer-and-circuit-breaker) for load balancing API requests to AI endpoints.